 New Year's Day [1 January]

 2 January

 Anniversary Day of the Province

 Waitangi Day [6 February]

 Good Friday

 Easter Monday

 ANZAC Day [25 April]

 The birthday of the reigning Sovereign [first Monday in June]

 Matariki

 Labour Day [fourth Monday in October]

 Christmas Day [25 December]

 Boxing Day [26 December]

-- 26.2 Where the employee is not required to work on any of the days specified in clause 26.1 above, it being a day that would otherwise be a working day for the employee, then the employee shall be paid for the day at not less than the employee's relevant daily pay for that day. - 26.3 Where the employee is required to work on any of the days specified in clause 26.1 above, it being a day that would otherwise be a working day for the employee then the employee shall be paid for the day at not less than the employee's relevant daily pay and in addition, hours worked on that day shall be paid at half rates extra.
+- Where the employee is not required to work on any of the days specified in clause 26.1 above, it being a day that would otherwise be a working day for the employee, then the employee shall be paid for the day at not less than the employee's relevant daily pay for that day. - Where the employee is required to work on any of the days specified in clause 26.1 above, it being a day that would otherwise be a working day for the employee then the employee shall be paid for the day at not less than the employee's relevant daily pay and in addition, hours worked on that day shall be paid at half rates extra.
 The Act prohibits time and a half rates to be paid on top of "penal" rates. - 26.4 Further to clause 26.3 above, the employee shall also be allowed a whole paid day off in lieu (alternative holiday) to be taken at a time mutually agreed between the employer and the employee.
-If the day is not taken after 12 months, the employer can direct a date for it to be taken or the parties may agree for it to be paid out. - Where the employee is required to work on any of the days specified in clause 26.1 above, it being a day that would not otherwise be a working day for the employee, then the employee shall be paid for all time worked at time and a half for each hour worked based on the employee's relevant daily pay.
-The Act prohibits time and a half rates to be paid on top of "penal" rates. - 26.6 The employee consents to work the days specified in clause 26.1 above as required by the employer. - 26.7 If the employee is sick or suffers bereavement on a Public Holiday that the employee was scheduled to work, that day is to be treated as an unworked Public holiday rather than as sick or bereavement leave.
+If the day is not taken after 12 months, the employer can direct a date for it to be taken or the parties may agree for it to be paid out.